shapor/limacharlie/README.md

 ## Core Values
 LIMA CHARLIE's design and implementation is based on the following core values:
 * Reduce friction for the development of detections and operations.
-* Single cohesive platform across Operating System.
+* Single cohesive platform across Operating Systems.
 * Minimize performance impact on host.

-## Top Questions
+## FAQ
 ### What is the difference between LC and GRR?
 LC is a constant monitoring platform, whereas GRR is a forensic platform.
 Concretely it means that GRR is more adapted to point-in-time analysis and data gathering, while LC is better at constantly be on the lookup for techniques, IOCs